coyancm/Basic-Site/README.md

 This page serves as a way to explore GitHub and hosting while using a basic Jekyll theme.

 Percs of using GitHub and Jeykll:
--It's free
+- It's free
--It's easy to use
+- It's easy to use
--Basic set up requires little or no HTML knowledge
+- Basic set up requires little or no HTML knowledge

 Honestly, it's **pretty** rad.